cl0ckwork/sqs-consumer/README.md

 - The queue is polled continuously for messages using [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).
 - Throwing an error (or returning a rejected promise) from the handler function will cause the message to be left on the queue.
 An [SQS redrive policy](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) can be used to move messages that cannot be processed to a dead letter queue.
 - By default messages are processed one at a time – a new message won't be received until the first one has been processed.
-To process messages in parallel, you have two options:
+To process messages concurrently, you have two options:
-  - **Legacy Mode**: Use the `batchSize` option [detailed here](https://bbc.github.io/sqs-consumer/interfaces/ConsumerOptions.html#batchSize)
+  - **Legacy Mode**: Use `batchSize` with `handleMessage` (Promise.all) or `handleMessageBatch` (batch processing) [detailed here](https://bbc.github.io/sqs-consumer/interfaces/ConsumerOptions.html#batchSize)
   - **FastQ Mode** (Recommended): Use `processConcurrentMessages: true` and `concurrency` for controlled concurrent processing (see [Concurrent Message Processing](#concurrent-message-processing) section below)
   - It's also important to await any processing that you are doing to ensure that messages are processed one at a time.
 - By default, messages that are sent to the `handleMessage` and `handleMessageBatch` functions will be considered as processed if they return without an error.